 Business activities.
-With 168 million mobile customers, around 28 million fixed-network and around 19 million broadband lines, we are one of the leading integrated telecommunications companies worldwide.
-We offer our consumers fixed-network/broadband, mobile, Internet, and Internet-based TV products and services, as well as ICT solutions for our business and corporate customers.
+With 165 million mobile customers, around 29 million fixed-network and around 19 million broadband lines, we are one of the leading integrated telecommunications companies worldwide.
+We offer our customers fixed-network/broadband, mobile communications, Internet, and Internet-based TV products and services for consumers, and ICT solutions for business and corporate customers.
 We have an international focus and are represented in more than 50 countries.
-For information on our footprint, please visit www.telekom.com/worldwide.
-In the 2017 financial year, we generated around 67.2 percent of net revenue, i.e., EUR 50.4 billion, outside Germany.
-Overall, we employ some 217,300 people (December 31, 2017).
+For information on our footprint, please visit www.telekom.com/worldwide In the 2016 financial year, we generated around 66 percent of net revenue, i. e., EUR 48.4 billion, outside Germany.
+Overall, we employ some 218,300 people (December 31, 2016).

-Fixed-network business includes all voice and data communications activities based on fixed-network and broadband technology.
+The fixed-network business encompasses all voice and data communications activities based on fixed-network and broadband technology.
 This includes the sale of terminal equipment and other hardware, as well as the sale of services to resellers.
-Our mobile communications business offers mobile voice and data services to consumers and business customers; in addition, we sell mobile devices and other hardware.
-We also sell mobile services to resellers and to companies that buy network services and market them to third parties (mobile virtual network operator, or MVNOs).
+Our mobile communications business offers mobile voice and data services to consumers and business customers.
+When marketing these services, we also sell mobile handsets and other hardware.
+In addition, we also sell mobile services to resellers and to companies that buy network services and market them independently to third parties (mobile virtual network operator, or MVNOs).
 Drawing on a global infrastructure of data centers and networks, our corporate customer arm, T-Systems, operates information and communication technology (ICT) systems for multinational corporations and public-sector institutions.

-We believe that economic, social, and ecological aspects can be reconciled; sustainability is the guiding principle behind all our actions.
+We believe that economic, social, and ecological aspects can be reconciled, and place sustainability at the heart of all we do.
 A range of sector-specific and general conditions are crucial to the success of business activities.
-These include first-rate quality at reasonable costs – in data privacy and security, in customer service, in network build-out, and in materials procurement – as well as qualified staff and good working conditions within our own Group, but also at our suppliers.
+These include qualified staff and excellent working conditions within our own Group but also at our suppliers, as well as first-rate quality at reasonable costs – with regard to data protection and security, customer service, network build-out, and in materials procurement.
 It is also important to consider the potential consequences of climate change for our business activities: for example, to construct our network infrastructure in such a way that it is protected from severe weather conditions, changes in temperatures, and higher wind speeds.
 We also help our customers to reduce their carbon footprint with innovative products and services.
-Furthermore, we want to reduce the Group’s CO2 emissions despite rapid growth in data traffic and the network build-out that this requires.
+Furthermore, we are cutting back our own energy consumption.
 Also beyond our core business, we do everything we can to ensure that our actions are socially acceptable.
 For us, this means conducting ourselves in a way that is ethical and compliant with the law and informing and involving our stakeholders in a transparent way.
 12

 - Customer delight and simplicity drive our action